networkandcode/networkandcode.github.io/_posts/kubernetes/access-control/2020-03-16-cluster-admin.md

 ---
-title: kubernetes > about the cluster-admin cluster role binding
+title: "kubernetes > about the cluster-admin cluster role binding"
-categories: kubernetes
+categories: "kubernetes"
 ---

 When a cluster is launched with kubeadm, the kubeconfig is set to use the default 'kubernetes-admin' user that has